 So there we have it, we fly very soon.

-great big Sony camera?
-Wouldn’t it be great to buy a smaller
+big Sony camera?
+Wouldn’t it be great to buy a smaller camera I

-desperate to buy any.
-And you certainly don’t need a camera
+to buy any.
+And you certainly don’t need a camera because you have

-some pictures showing just how pregnant my gorgeous wife looks.
+pictures showing just how pregnant my gorgeous wife looks.
+Hopefully she

 this page to your friends